trunkmaster/nextspace/README.md

 * Now you can search through the text displayed in Terminal window (Find panel).
 * Session management: you can save window with all settings that are set in preferences panel (including shell/command) to a file and then open it.
 Configuration with multiple windows supported.
 ![Terminals](Documentation/Terminals.png)
-### TextEdit:
+### TextEdit
-simple text editor that supports RTF and RTFD.
+Simple text editor that supports RTF and RTFD.
 It is simple application from NeXT Developer demos.
 ### Review
 Image viewer.
 Nothing interesting yet.
 Maybe replaced by some other image and document (PDF, PostScript, etc.) viewing application in future.